 Teaching privately (working for yourself rather than for a school) is a common way to supplement income or even to work full-time.
 Private work is usually found by word of mouth or by advertising locally so is easier once you’re established in a country.

 So, the most important thing is to do your research before accepting any offer of employment.
-Ask the school if you can talk to teachers working there at the moment, join TEFL forums, do an internet search for the name of the school.
+Ask the employer if you can talk to teachers working there at the moment, join TEFL forums, do an internet search for the name of the employer or language school.

 There are some things to watch out for though with every job that you apply for.
 Any of these should set off alarm bells unless the employer can provide a very good reason for it:

-Have a look at the TEFL jobs page to get started finding a job.
+Ready to look for a job?
+Have a look at the TEFL jobs page to get started.